Comparing the Carbon Footprint of Conventional vs. Organic Milk Production Systems

 Kathryn Anderson, Department of Sociology

-Life cycle analysis (LCA) is a tool that scientists have used to assess carbon footprint of food production systems.
+Life cycle analysis (LCA) is a tool that scientists have used to assess carbon footprint of foods.
+The analysis includes as many parts of the system as possible including the production, transportation, processing, refrigeration, consumption, and disposal of residual waste.
 There are enormous challenges to account for the full complexity of comparing carbon footprint of milk produced under different feeding and management systems.
 However recent estimates place milk carbon footprint in the United States at roughly 2.1 kg of CO2eq. per kg of milk.
 Results of LCAs have clearly indicated that most of the emissions occurrs on-farm (approximately three-forth of total emissions) whereas post-farm emissions (transportation, processing, retail and consumption/disposal) is much less consequential.
 As a results research has focused on the emissions associated with the crops and livestock components of the dairy systems.
 The so-called "cradle to farm gate" is approximately 1.0 kg of CO2eq. per kg of milk, but varies considerably.
 On-farm emissions are from different gases and from different biological processes.
 First, the single most important source is methane eructed by cows as a result of enteric fermentation of the feed in the digestive system.
 The second most important source is the methane and nitrous oxide associated with the deposition of manure in pasture and/or the collection, storage and field application of manure as a source of fertilizer.
 The third most important source is the carbon dioxide and the nitrous oxide emitted with the management of the land as it is cultivated to produced the feed.

 Although there are no studies to compare the carbon footprint of organic and conventional milk in the United States (or Wisconsin), Swedish researcher have found only small differences between the two systems in regard to their impact on climate change.
 These authors, however, pointed that the reduction (elimination) of pesticides and the reduction of importation of nutrients (in particular phosphorus) in the organic system was counterbalanced by a much greater requirement of farmland compared to conventional production system.
 Other comparative analysis have highlighted two important facts: (a) the high degree of uncertainties associated with estimates of methane and nitrous oxide emissions and (b) the (often time) large variation observed within a system compared to the (small) average difference between two systems.